EFFICACY IN IDIOPATHIC HYPERSOMNIA

 Limitations: This was an exploratory analysis and was outside of the statistical hierarchy; efficacy conclusions cannot be drawn.
 The estimated median differences between treatment groups are from Hodges-Lehmann estimates.
 A separate model was used for each regimen.

-*Long sleep time was defined as ≥11 hours or more of sleep in 24 hours.11
+*Long sleep time was defined as ≥11 hours or more of sleep in 24 hours.8

-XYWAV was evaluated in the largest phase III study of IH patient population to date1,3-5,9
+XYWAV was evaluated in a large phase III study of adult patients with IH1,3,4,12-14

 - Evaluated in adults: 154 patients, aged 19 to 75 (median age 39 years)

-- Treatment background (at baseline): Trial included patients (N=154) who were taking wake-promoting agents (WPA) or stimulants only (53%), treatment-naive (43%), taking sodium oxybate plus a WPA or stimulant (3%), taking sodium oxybate only (1%)
+- Treatment background (at baseline): Trial included patients (N=154) who were taking wake-promoting agents (WPAs) or stimulants only (53%), treatment-naive (43%), taking sodium oxybate plus a WPA or stimulant (4%), taking sodium oxybate only (1%)

-- Dosing regimens: Participants took either a twice-nightly or a once-nightly regimen at the discretion of the clinician according to the clinical presentation of the each patient.
-Approximately 57% of patients continued taking a stable dose of stimulant along with XYWAV throughout the SDP and DB RWP1
+- Dosing regimens: Participants took either a twice-nightly or a once-nightly regimen at the discretion of the clinician according to the clinical presentation of each patient.
+Approximately 57% of patients continued taking a stable dose of stimulant along with XYWAV throughout the SDP and DB RWP

 - Sleep time* (at baseline): Trial included patients (N=154) with long sleep time and without long sleep time; 20% and 80%, respectively